-A cat’s diet is crucial for its health and wellbeing.
-As vegetables are so healthy, cat owners often wonder if asparagus can be fed to cats to increase their nutritional intake.
-Asparagus, in particular, is packed with essential vitamins and minerals, but is it safe for cats to consume?
+As vegetables are so healthy, owners often wonder if asparagus can be fed to cats.
+These vegetables are packed with essential vitamins and minerals, but is asparagus safe for cats to consume?

-Cats are obligate carnivores and get their nutrients from a meat-based diet.
-It’s not overly common for a cat to eat vegetables.
-However, asparagus contains many nutrients that are essential for a cat’s health.
-This includes folate, vitamin A, vitamin K, vitamin C, and potassium.
-Asparagus can also help ease constipation and diarrhea.
-Raw asparagus can hurt a cat’s gums if it’s too hard, so cooked asparagus is kinder on a cat’s mouth.
-Though, as it is high in alkaline, too much of this vegetable can cause urinary problems.
+Cats can eat asparagus.
+It contains folate, vitamin A, vitamin K, vitamin C, and potassium.
+Asparagus can also ease constipation and diarrhea.
+However, asparagus is high in alkaline, so too much can cause urinary tract problems.
+Also, raw asparagus can hurt a cat’s gums if it’s too hard, so cooked asparagus is kinder on a cat’s mouth.

 Is Asparagus Safe for Cats?